 Israelsen says he expects results of the retests by mid-March.

 Trial attorneys are not waiting for independent confirmation (or refutation) of the AG's analytics.
-The allegations of fraud have spurred a rush of lawsuits.
+The allegations of fraud spurred a rush of lawsuits.

 Class-action superstars Hagens Berman—though busy suing Anthem over last month's massive 80-million person data breach—have launched suits against each of the four retailers (GNC, Walmart, Walgreens, and Target) on behalf of two women from Iowa claiming that purchase of the allegedly fraudulent supplements led to losses and/or damages.

-Separate but similar lawsuits--all citing fraud and deceptive trade practices, and all based strongly on the AG's DNA barcode analyses—are in process in Florida and California.
+Separate but similar lawsuits--all citing fraud and deceptive trade practices, and based strongly on the AG's DNA barcode analyses—are in process in Florida and California.
 More are expected.